SECURE Act 2.0: How the New Legislation Could Affect Your Retirement Strategy

 The Securing a Strong Retirement Act of 2022, also known as the SECURE 2.0 Act, was signed into law on December 29, 2022 by President Biden.
 It’s the largest retirement bill in over 15 years, covering everything from automatic 401(k) retirement plan enrollment to emergency expense withdrawals.
 It has over 90 new retirement plan provisions.

-The CERTIFIED FINANCIAL PLANNER™ professionals at Morris Financial Concepts, Inc. have taken a look at SECURE 2.0 and how it changes the landscape for retirement planning.
+The CERTIFIED FINANCIAL PLANNER™ professionals at Morris Financial Concepts, Inc. in Charleston have taken a look at SECURE 2.0 and how it changes the landscape for retirement planning.
 Listed below are some of the biggest changes and notable points that will affect your future planning:

 Delayed Required Minimum Distribution